gianpaoloRD/Avoiding-game-jetpack-compose/README.md

 1. **Home Screen**: Start the game or view the scoreboard.
 2. **Game Screen**: Navigate the character with gyroscope controls to avoid obstacles and score points.
-3. **Game Over Screen**: Shows the final score and allows players to enter their name.
+3. **Game Over Screen**: Shows the final score and allows players to enter their names.
-4. **Scoreboard Screen**: Displays all recorded scores and allows for resetting the scoreboard.
+4. **Scoreboard Screen**: Displays all recorded scores and allows resetting the scoreboard.

 ## Installation